Running a Node

 Latest chain release binaries can be found here.

-You can download mantrachaind and place it in a standard binary folder, such as /usr/local/bin/ or similar.
+You can download the mantrachaind executable and place it in a standard binary folder, such as /usr/local/bin/ or similar.
 Remember to make it executable by completing sudo chmod +x.

 Binary Check